 Javier Prieto earned the PhD in Information and Communication Technologies and the Extraordinary Performance Award for Doctorate Studies from the University of Valladolid in 2012.
 At this University, he also received the Telecommunication Engineer degree (2008) and the Marketing Research and Techniques degree (2010).
 Since 2007, he has worked in different public and private research centers, such as: the Foundation Center for the Development of Telecommunications of Castilla y León (CEDETEL), for the development of localization systems for residencial environments; the University of Valladolid (Spain), as a researcher and lecturer at the Department of Signal Theory and Communications and Telematics Engineering; and the Massachusetts Institute of Technology (MIT), as a visiting researcher in Bayesian estimation techniques and navigation systems at the Laboratory for Information & Decision Systems (LIDS).
 He has also served as a distinguished researcher at the Department of Computer Science and Automation of the University of Salamanca under the Talent Attraction Program of the Salamanca Ciudad de Cultura y Saberes Foundation.
 Currently, he is an Associate Professor at the Bioinformatics, Intelligent Systems and Educational Technology Research Group (BISITE) of the University of Salamanca.
-He is also member of the Institute of Biomedical Research of Salamanca (IBSAL).
+He is also the co-founder and secretary of the AIR Institute, and a member of the Institute of Biomedical Research of Salamanca (IBSAL).

 Javier Prieto is or has been also a member of the teaching personnel of several masters: the University Master in Industry 4.0 of the International University of La Rioja; the Master in Big Data Science at the University of Valladolid; the Master in the Internet of Things and the Master in Urban Regeneration, Rehabilitation and Design of the University of Salamanca; and of the Master in Digital Marketing of the University of Santiago de Compostela.
 His teaching activities also include invited talks at the University of Aveiro, University of Alcalá, and at the University of Valladolid.